ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 ###Users
-Users have 8 fields, 3 of which are required and 4 which have a default.
+Users have 9 fields, 4 of which are required and 4 which have a default.

 Required:
 * name: string, name of the user (e.g. John Smith) *is unique field*
 * password: string, encrypted password (encrypted with bCrypt)
 * class: string, current class enrollment of the user (e.g. 1EA1)
+* course: Current course *not implemented yet*

 Defaults:
 * status: number, register status, defaults to 0.